Report on Government Services 2026

 Main aims of services within the sector

 The main objective of the health sector is that Australians are born and remain healthy.
-To this end, health sector services seek to promote, restore and maintain a healthy society through the delivery of services that prevent illness, promote health, detect and treat illness and injury, rehabilitate and provide palliative care.
+To achieve this, health sector services aim to promote, restore and maintain a healthy society through the delivery of services that prevent illness, promote health, detect and treat illness and injury, rehabilitate and provide palliative care.

 In Australia, the health sector consists of four main services.